joplin/gsoc/ideas.md

 ## Information for Contributors

 These ideas were contributed by our developers and users.
-They are sometimes vague or incomplete.
-If you wish to submit a proposal based on these ideas, you are urged to contact the developers and find out more about the particular suggestion you're looking at.

-Becoming accepted as a Google Summer of Code contributor is quite competitive.
-Accepted contributors typically have thoroughly researched the technologies of their proposed project and have been in frequent contact with **potential mentors**. **Simply copying and pasting an idea here will not work.** On the other hand, creating a completely new idea without first consulting **potential mentors** rarely works.
+They are purposely vague or incomplete - this is because you are expected to research it and develop it to make it your own project.

 ## List of ideas